Apostolique/WisdomDump/README.md

 * If you have something that's imperfect or broken, you can tell yourself that a 3D artist would pay good money for that.
 * It's easy for a human to become a zombie.
 * A lot of human conversations can be summed by: someone trying to make someone else do something.
 It's useful to be able to spot when that happens whether it's you towards others or others towards you.
+* If something look impossible, you can work up to it with progressions.